 1. Double quotes

-Instead of simple searching any sentence, If you use double quotes and search for let’s say “what is machine learning”, Google gives priority to the results that contain this phrase exactly as it is in their contents.
-This is one of the best google tips and tricks of all and it is widely used by students and professionals
+Instead of simply searching any sentence, If you use double quotes and search for let’s say “what is machine learning”, Google gives priority to the results that contain this phrase exactly as it is in their contents.

-See the results for: “what is machine learning
+See the results for: “What is machine learning“

 2. Define operator